-7 Mechanics
+8 Mechanics

 The board requires the main Motor control MOSFETS to be bolted to a heat-sink using insulating pads and small insulating bush.
 We use a short length of 25x25mm angle aluminium 3mm thick to transfer the heat from the MOSFETS to a small heat-sink or car body part.
 This aluminium will need to be drilled for the MOSFET mounting holes and drilled for suitable heat-sink mount holes.
-Make sure the MOSFET mount holes are de-burred and cleaned before bolting the MOSFET's to the heat-sink with electrically insulating pads and plastic bushes.
-It is worth using washers both sides and nylock nuts on these bolts.
+See the mechanical drawing for this on the GpSpeed website.
+Make sure the MOSFET mount holes are deburred and cleaned before bolting the MOSFET's to the heat-sink with electrically insulating pads and plastic bushes.
+You can turn a 6mm drill by hand in the holes to de-burr them and chamfer then slightly followed by Emory paper sanding and cleaning with a rag and some spirit.
+Make sure the inside of the holes are clean.
+It is worth using washers on the bush side and nylock nuts on these bolts.

+Test that the bracket is isolated from the MOSFET tabs and the bolts using an Ohm meter.
 There is a DXF drawing of the angle bracket on our support website.